KarthikeyaKollu/KarthikeyaKollu-WriterGpt/README.md

 ## UI Development

-- Simulated LinkedIn’s static page to avoid slow reloads and improve speed.- React hooks.
+- Simulated LinkedIn’s static page to avoid slow reloads and improve speed.
+- React hooks.
 - No context provider was used (though it would have been beneficial).
 - Implemented one layer of prop drilling and child-to-parent data passing.

-# Learning Curve and Development Process
+# My Learning Curve and Development Process

 * **Previous Experience:**
   * Before this project, I hadn't developed Chrome extensions using React.
 My experience was mainly with HTML, CSS, JavaScript, and Tailwind CSS for extension development.